IPS to reveal recommendations Thursday on high school closures

 IPS said nearly 3,000 people attended those meetings.
 The district received more than 2,000 verbal, handwritten and online comments about the situation.

-Administrators will announce their recommendation Thursday on which three high schools should close and unveil “reinvention plans” for the schools that will remain open.
+Administrators will announce their recommendation Wednesday on which three high schools should close and unveil “reinvention plans” for the schools that will remain open.
+A meeting is scheduled for Thursday.